jgege/UNI-CSCU9V5/CSCU9V5.md

 ##### Direct communication

-- processes need to explicitly name the receptionist / sender (synchronous adressing)
+- processes need to explicitly name the receptionist / sender (synchronous addressing)
   - send(P, message)
   - receive(Q, message)
 - Link is established automatically between the two parties; processes only need to know each other